neoreact-cat/blog/_posts/2018-01-18-introduction.md

 ---
 layout: post
-title: "Introducing Neoreactionary Cat"
+title: "Introducing Neoreactionary Cat's blog"
-description: "A strange blog with a strange charts.
+description: "This is a strange blog with a strange things.
 I do not know why or who needs it."
 tags: [intro]
 ---